The retail forex market is so competitive that just thinking about having to sift through all the available brokers can give you a major headache.

 Before even THINKING of putting your money in a broker, make sure that the broker is a member of the regulatory bodies mentioned above.

-2. Transaction Cost
+2. Transaction Costs

 No matter what kind of currency trader you are, like it or not, you will always be subject to transaction costs.

-Every single time you enter a trade, you will have to pay for either the forex spread or a commission so it is only natural to look for the most affordable and cheapest rates.
+Every single time you enter a trade, you will have to pay for either the spread or a commission so it is only natural to look for the most affordable and cheapest rates.
 Sometimes you may need to sacrifice low transaction for a more reliable broker.

 Make sure you know if you need tight spreads for your type of trading, and then review your available options.
 It’s all about finding the correct balance between security and low transaction costs.